 - Games , reading material or other things to pass the time - especially for children

 - DO NOT bring weapons, illegal drugs, candles or valuables

 - Smoking IS NOT allowed inside the shelter

 Can I bring my pets to the shelter?

-- Service animals for the hearing and visually impaired will be allowed in the shelter
+- Service animals for the hearing and visually impaired are allowed in the shelter

-- All other animals are welcome at the shelter and Animal Services Staff will be on hand to board pets in the best manner possible
+- All other animals are welcome at the shelter and Animal Services Staff are usually on hand to board pets in the best manner possible

 - Owners of large animals and livestock should make preparations for their animals as very limited support will be provided in a disaster

 For more information from Orange County, visit http://www.orangecountync.gov/departments/emergency_services/disaster_emergency_preparedness.php

 What does the Town do to prepare for the storm?